aguywhosaguy/pilot-lua/Keyboard.md

 ## `Signal Keyboard.TextInputted(String text, string Player)`

-> A Signal which fires when a Player writes a sentence on the Keyboard.
+> A Signal which fires when a Player presses "Enter" on the keyboard.